 Migrating to G Suite doesn’t have to be a one-time changeover for all

-Those who have been using Google’s cloud service would would how advanced and convenient the technology is.
-However, it is very hard for those who have not yet experience it to understand the true benefits of Google’s cloud service.
+Those who have been using Google’s cloud service would know how advanced and convenient the technology is.
+However, it is very hard for those who have not yet experienced it to understand the true benefits of Google’s cloud service.
 Human nature tends toward comfort and is hard-wired to resist change.
 The core argument between people who support and against G Suite is usually around “whether we should change over to G Suite completely”.
 Due to many ‘irreconcilable differences’ between the two parties, it is very hard to achieve a consensus.
 But, does it really have to be a “all-or-nothing” decision?
-Is it possible to migrate a part of the employees to G Suite while keeping the others on the legacy system?
-These are the most urgent problem to be resolved for many companies that want to implement G Suite.
+Is it possible to migrate part of the employees to G Suite while keeping the others on the legacy system?
+These are the most urgent problem to be resolved for many companies that are considering G Suite.